equinix/terraform-equinix-metal-openstack/README.md

 ## External Networking Support

 External (Provider) networking allows VMs to be assigned Internet addressable floating IPs.
 This allows the VMs to offer Internet accessible services (i.e. SSH and HTTP).
-This requires the a block of IP addresses from Packet (elastic IP address).
-These can be requested through the Packet Web GUI.
+This requires the a block of IP addresses from Equinix Metal (elastic IP address).
+These can be requested through the Equinix Metal Web GUI.
 Please see https://www.packet.com/developers/docs/network/basic/elastic-ips/ for more details.
 Public IPv4 of at least /29 is recommended.
 A /30 will provide only a single floating IP.
 A /29 allocation will provide 5 floating IPs.

 Once the Terraform has finished, the following steps are required to enable the external networking.

-* Assign the elastic IP subnet to the "Controller" physical host via the Packet Web GUI.
+* Assign the elastic IP subnet to the "Controller" physical host via the Equinix Metal Web GUI.
 * Log into the Controller physical node via SSH and execute:

 ```